 Welcome to the Mithril user manual!

-Let's discover Mithril in less than 5 minutes.
+Let's discover Mithril in less than five minutes.

-A Mithril Network is composed of 3 main components:
+A Mithril network consists of three main components:

 A recent version of

-In the Getting Started guide, you will find tutorials for:
+In the Getting started guide in the user manual, you will find tutorials for:

-If you need help, feel free to reach the Mithril team:
+If you need any assistance, don't hesitate to contact the Mithril team: